CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

 Now this change is staged and ready to be committed.

-Let us now commit the change to the repository:
+Let us now make a snapshot (commit the change) to the repository:

 ```console
 $ git commit -m "adding ingredients and instructions"